electryone/Pymoth/README.md

 pip install PyTrack
 ```

-## PyTrack(img_dirs, det_paths, info_paths, gt_paths=None)

-A framework for organising data in Multiple Object Tracking applications
+## Contents

+### PyTrack(directory)

-Specifically designed for handling MOTChallenged datasets (MOT16 onwards)
+A Namespace for handling entire MOT datasets, specifically designed for MOTChallenge (MOT16 onwards)

-### Attributes

-- **info:** A dictionary of info Namespaces where keys are the name specified in the info file
-- **det:** A dictionary of detection Sequences where keys are the name of the sequence
+Each sequence and its corresponding labels are loaded on PyTrack initialisation.

-- **gt:** A dictionary of ground truth Sequences where keys are the name of the sequence
+- **directory**: A string indicating the path to the dataset

-### Methods
+#### Methods

 **summary(tab_size=2)**